FireBolt393/Login-Triggered-Key-Logger/README.md

 **Keylogging Activation:** Upon detecting these keywords, the keylogger activates and starts recording all keystrokes.

-**Data Transmission:** The captured keystrokes are then encrypted and sent to a remote server or stored locally, depending on the configuration.
+**Data Transmission:** The captured keystrokes and the URL of the website are then encrypted and sent to a remote server or stored locally, depending on the configuration.

 **Acknowledgment:** After sending the data, the listener sends back an acknowledgment to confirm successful delivery.

+**note:** The spyware sends all the URLs present on the screen (If there are shortcuts other than the actual URL).
+The user should try the captured keys on all the websites sent by the spyware.

 ## Prerequisites
 Python 3.x

 `pytesseract` for OCR (Optical Character Recognition)

 `opencv-python` for screen capture